Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 Advantage 1: Retaining happier employees

-According to Buffer’s survey research of over 3,000 people, 98% would like to work remotely (at least sometimes) for the rest of their careers.
+According to Buffer’s survey research of over 3,000 people, 98% would like to work remotely (at least sometimes) for the rest of their careers – and even recommend the setup to others.

-According to The Conference Board’s research, 76% of people say they’re more likely to stay in their role when they’re satisfied with work-life balance.
+In fact, according to The Conference Board’s research, 76% of people say they’re more likely to stay in their role when they have a good work-life balance.

 Advantage 2: Recruiting from a more diverse talent pool

 A more diverse team leads to varied perspectives, experiences and ideas.
-A broader range of creative thinkers and problem-solvers enables companies to find new ways to innovate, connect with a wider customer base and become more profitable.
+A broader range of creative thinkers and problem-solvers enables companies to:

 For example, McKinsey research found that companies with 30% or more women outperform their competitors financially.
 Companies in the top quartile for ethnic diversity have an average financial advantage of 27%.

-Companies that create an inclusive environment position themselves as progressive and forward-thinking, appealing to a broader range of candidates to reap these benefits.
+Businesses that create an inclusive environment position themselves as progressive and forward-thinking, appealing to a bigger range of candidates to reap these benefits.

 Download your guide to managing teams and scaling sales